Philips Hue Calla Pedestal light: Review

 In terms of light output, the Calla is a full color gamut luminary which puts out a maximum of 600 lumens.
 That’s enough to provide good mood lighting for entertaining areas, and certainly enough for path and garden illumination.
 The fact it throws light upwards through the top helps to better illuminate the general area over just casting it horizontally.
 This means it can double as a feature light as it will nicely light up a wall, post, or plant that is next to it as well.

 I’ve paired these with a Hue Outdoor Motion Sensor to fully automate the lighting.
-With this place on a patio post facing the pool it easily detects any motion in the area and keeps the lights on, and makes sure they go off when we leave.
+With this place on a patio post facing the pool it easily detects any motion in the area and keeps the lights on and makes sure they go off when we leave.
 But I can also use other automation rules or voice commands thanks to integration with my smart home.

 Philips has always had excellent smart platform integration, and any of their lights that connect via the bridge inherit this automatically.
-This covers all three major voice assistants, Alexa, Google Assistant and Siri, with full integration with Apple’s Homekit, as well as linking with Wink, SmartThings, Logitech’s Harmony, and a variety of other proprietary controllers.
-Even without these, Hue’s own platform provides for automation functions like geo-location based triggers, so your path lights can turn on when you arrive home for example, and scheduled timers with various fading and color effects.
+This covers all three major voice assistants, Alexa, Google Assistant and Siri, with full integration with Apple’s HomeKit, as well as linking with Wink, SmartThings, Logitech’s Harmony, and a variety of other proprietary controllers.
+Even without these, Hue’s own platform provides for automation functions like location-based triggers, so your path lights can turn on when you arrive home for example, and scheduled timers with various fading and color effects.

 The Verdict